 - Monthly meetings to monitor and assess community and human service needs;

 - Making recommendations that enable United Way to effectively allocate resources; and

 - Dispatching volunteers and building out a suite of initiatives and programs to meet the community’s needs.

 In the past, United Way has convened multiple Action Councils as well as the Community Building Committee.
-Many members of these groups continue to serve on the new Community Impact Council.
+Many members of these groups continue to serve on the new Community Impact Committee.
 The merging of these groups will lead to more ideas, richer conversations and an opportunity to grow our volunteers to be more engaged and involved.

 VCU School of Social Work

 South State Bank

 For more information on United Way community volunteer opportunities, contact Katina Williams, Vice President of Community Impact.